 Linux, Windows, and macOS in the same plan

-Customers on our usage plans have access to Linux, Windows, and macOS compute in the same plan. (macOS access is coming soon to the Free tier)
+Customers on our paid usage plans have access to Linux, Windows, and macOS compute in the same plan.
+(Customers on the free tier have access to Linux and Windows)

 Optimize compute power